Employee Retention Credits Expanded - claimed on Payroll Tax Returns

 "However, it is unclear how the reporting of wages as payroll costs on a previously filed PPP loan forgiveness application affects an employer’s ability to claim the ERC for wages that were included on a loan forgiveness application but did not affect the amount of loan forgiveness."

 Eligible employers can now claim a refundable tax credit against the employer share of Social Security tax equal to 70% of the qualified wages they pay to employees after December 31, 2020, through June 30, 2021.
+UPDATE: The ERC has been extended through December 31, 2021 by the American Rescue Plan Act 3/15/2021.

 Qualified wages are limited to $10,000 per employee per calendar quarter in 2021.
 Thus, the maximum ERC amount available is $7,000 per employee per calendar quarter, for a total of $14,000 in 2021.